Hallucinations and Delusions in Parkinson's Disease

 Among people with PD, these perceptual changes develop on a spectrum:

-• Severe: these can be negative.
-For example, the person may think a stranger is trying to harm them or a loved one.
+- Severe: these can be negative.
+For example, believing a stranger is trying to harm them or a loved one.
 Delusions can also be pleasant — the person might think they live in a garden or all-inclusive hotel.

 A progression of these symptoms is consistent in Parkinson’s.
 It would be rare for a person with Parkinson’s to have delusions without hallucinations.
 However, if a person suddenly has delusions, an infection or other medical issue is likely the cause, and it’s important to see a doctor right away.

 One thing that does not affect the risk of hallucinations is your regular dose of levodopa.
-Rather, studies show that it is a change in dose — an increase in a dose that has been stable — that sets off hallucinations.
+Rather, studies show that a change in dose — an increase in a stable dose — can set off hallucinations.

 Tip: Experiencing a hallucination does not mean you are “going crazy.”
 Many people recognize that their hallucinations are not real.
-Do not react to these visions or sounds or engage them — dismiss them.
+Do not react or engage these visions or sounds — dismiss them.
 Bring up the topic with your doctor immediately.

 Treatment Options

-1. Rule out medical illness as a cause.
+- Rule out medical illness as a cause.
 The most common causes for sudden confusion and agitation are urinary tract infection or pneumonia.
-Did you recently start a new non-Parkinson’s medication, like a bladder medicine or narcotic?
+Did you recently start a new non-PD medication, like a bladder medicine or narcotic?

-3. Visit your regular doctor right away.
+- Visit your regular doctor right away.
 If possible, try to avoid the emergency room.
-Your neurologist or movement disorder specialist can offer medical approaches to reducing hallucinations.
+Your neurologist or PD doctor can offer medical approaches to reducing hallucinations.
 Under your doctor’s supervision, reducing the dose of your primary Parkinson’s medication may make hallucinations more manageable.
 However, it can be a trade-off — reducing medications can cause unsteady walking or an increase in tremor.

 Tips for Caregivers